w-duffy/2024-april-notes/18-week/w18-cheatsheet.md

-from flask import Flask, render_template, redirect from flask_sqlalchemy import SQLAlchemy from .models import db, ModelName from .config import Configuration  # assuming you have a class called Configuration in a file called config.py from .forms import FormName # assuming you have a form class called FormName in a file called forms.py from flask_migrate import Migrate
+from flask import Flask, render_template, redirect from flask_sqlalchemy import SQLAlchemy from .models import db, ModelName # assuming you have a class called ModelName in a file called models.py and a variable called db in the same file from .config import Configuration  # assuming you have a class called Configuration in a file called config.py from .forms import FormName # assuming you have a form class called FormName in a file called forms.py from flask_migrate import Migrate